Hoeijmakers/tayph/docs/getting_started.rst

 .. note::
     The GUI requires screen access, so remember to add -X when logging into an external server.
 The batch process runs through without interaction.
-    So if you want to run tayph on a server, it is recommended to call those two tasks separately and execute the batch process on a screen, for example over night.
+    So if you want to run Tayph on a server, it is recommended to call those two tasks separately and execute the batch process on a screen, for example over night.